meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 return the id of whichever of those two accounts the user should be logged in to.

-## External Login Service Stories
+## Stories for Identity Services Developers Using External Services

 ### Minimize confusion caused by external services

-A login service provider developer can provide support for signing up and signing in using an external service that asks the user to create on with service and prompts the user to give the app permission, in a way that allows a UI developer to minimize any end-user's confusion.
+An identity service developer can provide support for signing up and signing in using an external service that asks the user to create on with service and prompts the user to give the app permission, in a way that allows a UI developer to minimize any end-user's confusion.

 ### Support external services that "split" authentication

-A login service provider developer can provide support for signing up and signing in using an external service that does not pass control back to the initiating client and instead only allows a limited "state" object that is passed in an URL that the end-user visits (potentially with a different client)
+An identity service developer can provide support for signing up and signing in using an external service that does not pass control back to the initiating client and instead only allows a limited "state" object that is passed in an URL that the end-user visits (potentially with a different client)